-Third, due to the very nature of the work itself, some of our participants found OnlyFans preferable to other work.
-Whilst workers in the gig economy might find it \emph{preferable} to regular work, finding the work \emph{pleasurable} is relatively unusual.
+Third, the work itself could be enjoyable on OnlyFans.
+Whilst workers in the gig economy might find gig work \emph{preferable} to regular work, finding the work \emph{pleasurable} is relatively unusual.
 More than one of our participants described a sense of enjoyment in the work, in addition to those looking to fulfill their sexual expression needs by sharing erotic content.
 In \textit{Porn Work}, Heather Berg calls the participation in studio porn ``pleasurable resistance'' against the kinds of poor labor conditions found in regular jobs~\cite{berg2021porn}.
-Whilst some of our participants may not have joined OnlyFans if they had not needed the income, their work there was a pleasurable resistance against unemployment.
-Our participants are in many ways similar to other social media influencers~\cite{giardino2021social, matikainen2015motivations}, using sexual expression as a kind of authentic self-expression and a vehicle for creativity.
-This is most similar to the concept of ``playbour''~\cite{torhonen2019fame} where enjoyable or pleasurable activities become professionalized and future research could similarly apply self-determination theory to study OnlyFans creators.
-OnlyFans also offers an unusual opportunity to monetize pleasurable activities that our participants were already doing: they could quickly repurpose their existing digital audiences or sexual content that they had initially developed for recreation (e.g., while doing hobbies like cosplay or in romantic relationships).
+Whilst some of our participants may not have joined OnlyFans if they had not needed the income, for many their content creation work was a pleasurable resistance against unemployment.
+Our participants are in many ways similar to other social media influencers~\cite{giardino2021social, matikainen2015motivations}, using sexual content creation as a kind of authentic self-expression and a vehicle for creativity.
+This is most similar to the concept of ``playbour''~\cite{torhonen2019fame}, where enjoyable or pleasurable activities become professionalized.
+Future research could similarly apply self-determination theory to study OnlyFans creators.
+OnlyFans also offers an unusual opportunity to monetize pleasurable activities that our participants were already doing: they could quickly re-purpose their existing digital audiences or sexual content that they had initially developed for recreation (e.g., while doing hobbies like cosplay or in romantic relationships).

-Thus, we find two groups of people making content on OnlyFans, with significant overlap: those who desired to sexually express themselves, and those who needed money.
-Further research should examine both financial potentiality of other kinds of content creation vs.\ gig work, and also more closely investigate how OnlyFans or similar platforms afford space for personal fulfillment.